Scott Tillitt

 I like to think of the entire city (yes, Beacon is technically a city) as one big Cheers, where everyone knows your name.
 It’s one of the things I really love about living here (and what can occasionally also be oppressive).

-The outside of BEAHIVE, on Main Street in Beacon
+The outside of the prevoius BEAHIVE space, on Main Street in Beacon

 Where are your favorite places to spend time in the Hudson Valley?